Identifying Retail Leasing Talent

 “Leasing Team Planning – Bench Strength”

-Our approach utilizes key behavioral factors and the Drexler-Sibbet Team Performance Model to enable analysis of strength/gaps against required performance; and to identify best fit from an individual and team balance perspective.
-For example, firms hiring Manager’s, Retail Leasing for a relatively stable retail portfolio should have little difficulty in hiring a competent “first string” to its leasing bench.
+Our approach utilizes key behavioural factors and the Drexler-Sibbet Team Performance Model to enable analysis of strengths/gaps against required performance and to identify the best fit from an individual and team-balance perspective.
+For example, firms hiring Managers and Retail Leasing for a relatively stable retail portfolio should have little difficulty hiring a competent “first string” for their leasing bench.

 Your first string of leasing professionals quickly wilt